LMR-123/studentmanagementsystem/README.md

 # studentmanagementsystem
-this is a Database related project using MySQL and Python
+This is a Database related project using MySQL and Python